Einstein coefficients: Absorption

+Units

+Different authors use different units for frequency-dependent quantities.
+In particular, the spectral energy density can be expressed per unit of frequency, angular frequency, energy (e.g., electronvolt), or wavelength.
+Consequently, the $B_{12}$ and $B_{21}$ coefficients will have different units.
+This is sometimes indicated (e.g., $B^\omega_{21}$), but more often silently omitted.
+The $A_{21}$ coefficient remains in the units of 1/time.

-Detailed balancing
+Detailed balance

 The Einstein coefficients are fixed probabilities per time associated with each atom, and do not depend on the state of the gas of which the atoms are a part.
 Therefore, any relationship that we can derive between the coefficients at, say, thermodynamic equilibrium will be valid universally.

 At thermodynamic equilibrium, we will have a simple balancing, in which the net change in the number of any excited atoms is zero, being balanced by loss and gain due to all processes.
 With respect to bound-bound transitions, we will have detailed balancing as well, which states that the net exchange between any two levels will be balanced.
 This is because the probabilities of transition cannot be affected by the presence or absence of other excited atoms.
 Detailed balance (valid only at equilibrium) requires that the change in time of the number of atoms in level 1 due to the above three processes be zero: